indre-idenfy/Documentation/pages/FAQ.md

 and callback has failed, a user will see an information popup, where it states that identification succeeded but there was an issue saving data.
 Also, a user will be redirected to a failure page.

+## Camera issues FAQ's

+- ##### Why your platform can not detect camera when using an iPhone with Chrome or Firefox web-browser?
+Currently (as of 2019-05) apple does not allow accessing camera to any browser expect Safari.